yasmineouazzine/EXPERT-SYSTEM-PROJECT-AI-Y.O/README.md

 # Java Expert System for PC Troubleshooting

+## THE PROJECT RAPPORT EXISTS INSIDE THE project design screen for each form GOES BY THE NAME PROJECTRAPPORT AI yasmine ouazzine laptop diagnosis app 2024

 ## Introduction

 This Java application project aims to develop an expert system to aid in diagnosing PC problems.
 The system will utilize a database to store diagnostic information and provide recommendations based on user input.